A modern house inspired by the indigenous coral stone houses of Penghu

 MERIT AWARD / OPEN INTERNATIONAL / ARCHITECTURE

 On the Penghu archipelago west of Taiwan, indigenous laogushi or coral stone houses are a unique cultural heritage.
 With roots in the southern Chinese coastal regions of the Qing dynasty, coral stone houses were built of actual coral blocks stacked upon a base wall of basalt quarried on the islands.
 They are characterized by a nine-square plan, distinctive “rolled” roof ridges resembling a curved gable and “slits and pillars” as window openings due to strong winds.
-Our design for a multi generation Penghu family is inspired by these historical coral house clusters on windswept plains of wild chrysanthemum.
+The design for the multi-generation Penghu family is inspired by these historical coral house clusters on windswept plains of wild chrysanthemum.

 Consisting of three parallel stacked volumes, each with a distinctive roof profile, the Penghu house evokes an indigenous village cluster above the tree lines.
 The traditional slits-and-pillars openings are reinterpreted as balcony and patio screens, behind which are floor to ceiling glass doors for greatly improved natural lighting and ventilation.
 The white stone cladding casts a strong contrast against the azure island sky and the surrounding green farmland.